serkansarp/serkansarp/README.md

 - 👋 Hi, I’m @serkansarp
 - 👀 I’m interested in developing C / C++ and developing myself to the other software languages, algorithms.
 - 🌱 I’m currently learning C++/OOP and practicing hard.
 - 💞️ I am not currently seeking collaboration, sorry.
-Just developing myself.
+Just improving myself.
 - 📫 You can reach me via my Linkedin profile.

 <!---